powerdot/Telegram-Bot-Framework/README.md

     return router;
 }
 ```
-You need always wrap your express routers to function to provide data from parent files and TBF.
+You need always wrap your express routers to function to provide data from parent modules and TBF.
 *Maybe later this concept will be changed...*

 ## Template